GAGGIUINO/gaggiuino.github.io/docs/README.md

-!>**This page is a general guide, not an exhaustive, step-by-step tutorial.
+!>**This site is a general guide and *ABSOLUTELY NOT* an exhaustive, step-by-step tutorial.
 It is expected that anyone attempting has proficiency with the skills listed in the _Recommendations_ page of this site.**

 **_Total estimated install time will be based on understanding and experience._**